Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen model: INTRODUCTION

-The paper is organized as follows.
-In the next section, our classification scheme, simulation details and the phase diagram of the model system are presented.
-In section III, density and pressure profiles of the L-L transition are characterized and from these profiles the surface tensions in different regions of the interface are calculated.
-In section IV, using the surface tension of the system, a two-state Markov network model is used to calculate the temperature-dependent viscosity in the deep super-cooled region, which is shown to agree with the literature result.
-Some concluding remarks are presented in section V.
+The remainder of this paper is organized as follows.
+In the next section, our classification scheme, simulation details, and the phase diagram of the model system are presented.
+In Section III, the density and pressure profiles of the L-L transition are characterized, and from these profiles the surface tensions in different regions of the interface are calculated.
+In Section IV, using the surface tension of the system, a two-state Markov network model is used to calculate the temperature-dependent viscosity in the deep supercooled region, which agrees with the literature results.
+Some concluding remarks are presented in Section V.